Last Updated on

 Curiosity: Taking an interest in ongoing experience for its own sake

 “The next time you notice the negative thoughts we have been discussing, I want you to study them with complete detachment.
-I want you to just witness them in a neutral way without judging them as good or bad.
+Just witness them in a neutral way without judging them as good or bad.
 Just be curious about their ongoing presence, and notice how long they stay or go in their own time.
-Remain neutral and curious while keeping them at arm’s length…”
+Remain neutral and curious while keeping distance.
+For example, if feeling a negative emotion such as sadness, ask yourself, ‘what is this experience digging up for me, in memory or current events?…”

 Creativity: Thinking of novel and productive ways to conceptualize and do things